lwchen6309/unsupervised-image-segmentation-by-WNet-with-NormalizedCut/README.md

     (c) normalized cut = disassociation / association

 # Run program
-    (1) The code was tested with tensorflow1.9, python3.6 and a GTX1080 graphic cards.
+    (1) The code was tested based on tensorflow1.9, python3.6 and a GTX1080 graphic card.
+Please refer the [FCN code by shekkizh](https://github.com/shekkizh/FCN.tensorflow) for further enviroment.

     (2) Train / visualize network
         cd to "unsupervised-image-segmentation-by-WNet-with-NormalizedCut"